For specific questions, contact us at firstname.lastname@example.org or stop by Tomlinson Hall, Room 143

 - Procedure for CWRU Sponsored Students

 ISS can either provide or obtain the required written authorization for employment in all three instances.
 For students receiving academic funding, the student and ISS will work with the academic department to verify the work.

-Students pursuing on-campus work can complete and submit an Application for Permission to Work Hourly on Campus to ISS.
+Students pursuing on-campus work can complete and submit an Employment Verification Form to ISS.
 Students seeking employment based on economic necessity should consult with an international student advisor to obtain the written authorization.

 Procedure for Students Not Sponsored by CWRU